ryanlail/river-tees-rediscovered/README.md

 ## Hosting

 ### Database Server
-There is a file in in the `Main_Proj` directory called `Cpvzm85_RTR.sql`.
+There is a file in the `Main_Proj` directory called `Cpvzm85_RTR.sql`.
 This file can be imported into any mySQL server database program of your choice.
 Here are the instructions for XAMPP running on linux:

 1. Visit <https://www.apachefriends.org/index.html> and download the installer for linux
 2. Change the permissions of the .run file that is downloaded to allow execution